 Software Engineering: Software engineering is the scientific, disciplined and quantifiable approach to developing, operating and maintaining complex software systems.
 These software systems include operating systems, networks, real-time and embedded systems, distributed and parallel systems, as well as engineering, scientific and business application software.

-Science and Technology Education: Research in science, technology and environmental education is multi-disciplinary in nature.
-Academic programmes are offered at Graduate level only through the Centre for Science & Technology Education Research (CSTER).
+Science, Technology and Environmental Education: Research in science, technology and environmental education is multi-disciplinary in nature.
+Academic programmes are offered at Graduate level only through the Technology, Environmental, Mathematics and Science (TEMS) Education Research Centre.